 To never break up?
 I mean, yeah, look at The Rolling Stones!
 Jesus!

 Yeah, I mean, you’ve got people that break up and then they get back together.
 And I don’t get that.
 Even with Plain White T’s we’re still going even though we’ve had members quit, and you know, this and that.
 But to me, as long as I want to do Plain White T’s – and to me, I would never stop it: I love it, it’s fun and it’s my passion – I don’t care if I’ve got to get out there by myself with my guitar, but Plain White T’s will keep going.
 So yeah, I don’t get why bands stop or call it quits or whatever.
 I don’t know.
 It’s weird.

 Everybody I ever interviewed about this says it all comes down to the money in the end.

 Sure.
 I mean, yeah?
 Well, I don’t know.

 So, what are you working on at the moment?
 What are the plans for the future?

 Like I said, I started this record label called Humans Were Here, so I’m producing, I’ve got a handful of amazing artists that I’m working with, and then I’ve got my solo project Million Miler and I’ve just put out the music video for the song Zuma Beach, and I’ve got new music coming very soon with Million Miler as well.
-With Plain White T’s, we’ve just put out a cover of Winter Wonderland as a Christmas song for December 2021, and we’re actually going into the studio in December to release some new Plain White T’s music early next year.
+With Plain White T’s, we put out a cover of Winter Wonderland as a Christmas song in December 2021, and we’re actually going into the studio in December to release some new Plain White T’s music in 2022.